What You Need to Know About Your Water

 For more information about Infinity Laboratories, please visit infinitylaboratories.com

-CASTLE ROCK, CO - January 4, 2021 - Infinity Laboratories (infinitylaboratories.com) is proud to announce the acquisition of MicroWorks, Inc. in Crown Point, IN.
-Founded in 1996, MicroWorks operated as a privately owned company, offering a wide variety of...
+CASTLE ROCK, CO - June 21, 2021 Infinity Laboratories (infinitylaboratories.com) is proud to announce the acquisition of Advanced Analytical Testing Laboratories, Inc. (AATL) in North Brunswick, NJ.
+Founded in 2008, AATL is a privately-held, GMP compliant, and FDA...